Recurring elements in the Final Fantasy series: Classes

-Character classes in Final Fantasy are often referred to as "jobs"; they have been present in the series since the first title, where players chose each character's job from the outset.
+Character classes in Final Fantasy are often referred to as "jobs"; they have been present in the series since the first game, where players chose each character's job from the outset.
 Kawazu created this system to give players freedom to customize the party.
 For Final Fantasy IV, jobs were attached to specific characters.
 Each job in a Final Fantasy game has unique abilities which develop as the player's level increases.
-In some titles, the player can assign a character a specific job at the start of the game, while others allow characters to combine and learn abilities from a number of jobs.
+In some games, the player can assign a character a specific job at the start of the game, while other games allow characters to combine and learn abilities from a number of jobs.
 In addition to other abilities, a character's job usually determines the types of weapons and armor that they can use.

 Final Fantasy III saw the introduction of the Job Change System: through special crystals, the four player characters were granted a variety of jobs that could be switched at any point by the player.
 The Job Change system was initially proposed by Sakaguchi as he wanted to give players freedom to customize the party members.
-The Job System has continued to have a strong role in the series, being most prominent in Final Fantasy V with twenty-two available jobs.
+The Job System has continued to have a strong role in the series, being most prominent in Final Fantasy V with 22 available jobs.
 Jobs have recurring functions throughout the series.
-Some of the more traditional classes include the Warrior/Fighter, the Dragoon, the Thief and variations on magical classes such as White and Black Mages.
+Some of the more traditional classes include the Warrior/Fighter, the Dragoon, the Thief, and variations on magical classes such as White and Black Mages.
 More original classes have appeared throughout the series, such as Bards, Scholars, and Summoners.
 Due to the series' popularity, they have become staples of RPGs since their debut.
 The complexity and scope of the job system, as well as whether or not characters are capable of changing jobs, varies from game to game.
 The original Final Fantasy XIV did away with the Job System in favour of a character class-driven system where equipment determined skills and growth.
 For the later stages of XIV and later A Realm Reborn, the Job System was reintroduced as a second level to the class system.
 Many Jobs, such as the Dragoon, the Summoner, the White Mage, the Black Mage, and the Red Mage have become closely identified with the series.

 Summoning

 A different system is "Summoning", a mechanic where characters can evoke summoned monsters (summoned beasts (召喚獣, Shoukanjuu) in Japanese) to aid the party through cinematic actions.
-The concept of summoning was proposed for the first Final Fantasy, but was not implemented until Final Fantasy III.
-Summons can be either optional acquisitions unnecessary for progression of the narrative, or tied to story events and particular characters.
-The names of summons derived from multiple cultures, including Egyptian, Middle-Eastern, Asian and Classical mythology.
+The concept of summoning was proposed for the first Final Fantasy but was not implemented until Final Fantasy III.
+Summons can be either optional acquisitions or tied to story events and particular characters.
+The names of summons derive from multiple cultures, including Egyptian, Middle-Eastern, Asian, and Classical mythology.
 As groups within the games, they have been referred to by several names (Espers, Guardian Forces, Aeons, Eidolons, Astrals, Primals, Eikons), and have taken either core roles in the story or less prominent roles as tools for the player characters.